sdss/lvmdrp/README.md

 5. Switch to the (current) development branch:
     > `git checkout development`

-6. Install the DRP package in the current python environment (see *Contributing* section below for a replacement of this step):
+6. Install the DRP package in the current python environment (see [contributing](#contributing-to-lvm-drp-development) section below for a replacement of this step):
     > `pip install --no-cache-dir .
 2>&1 | tee today.txt`

 ## Testing the installation